Project and funding updates

 Burkina Faso: The country still suffers from many terror attacks which is affecting the daily lives of communities and also those running the projects we have been supporting.
 The school security became a priority and a wall has now been built around it.

 Plans are well underway for the school to expand, making provision for 3 further years of education in the Lycée to enable students to take their BAC and then apply for university.
-This is very exciting but challenging and requires a lot of work as the building (classrooms and a new toilet block), is due to start construction in July/August next year.
+This is very exciting but challenging and requires a lot of work.
+Construction is planned to start this summer and about 80% funding has been raised so far.

 Powered by Charity Edit